psenger/tower-defense-rl/README.md

         *   Level 2 Stronghold Team Defeated: 60 Points
         *   Level 1 Stronghold Team Defeated: 40 Points
 2.  **Occupation Points (Capturing a Stronghold):**
-    *   A one-time point bonus awarded to an Alliance when it successfully captures a Stronghold (as per IV.5).
+    *   Points awarded to an Alliance when it successfully captures a Stronghold (as per IV.5).
-        *   Level 3 Stronghold Captured: 720 Points
-        *   Level 2 Stronghold Captured: 420 Points
-        *   Level 1 Stronghold Captured: 200 Points
-3.  **First-Time Bonus (Capture/Team Defeat):**
-    *   A 40% bonus is applied to the base value of points earned for:
-        *   An Alliance defeating a specific NPC Defense Team slot in a Stronghold *for the first time in the game (globally across all alliances)*.
-(Bonus applies to the "Team Points" for that defeat, e.g., `80 + (80 * 0.40)` for a Level 3 team).
-        *   An Alliance achieving the *first occupation (capture) of a Stronghold in the game (globally)*.
-(Bonus applies to the "Occupation Points" for that capture, e.g., `720 + (720 * 0.40)` for a Level 3 stronghold).
-4.  **Settlement Points (Periodic Holding Bonus):**
-    *   Awarded to an Alliance if it occupies a Stronghold *at the moment Half-time begins*.
-This is the only time Settlement Points are awarded.
+    *   **If an Alliance loses control of a Stronghold to another Alliance, they lose these points.**
+    *   **Occupation Points are calculated at the end of the game based on which Strongholds each Alliance actually controls when time expires.**
-        *   Holding Level 3 Stronghold at Half-time: 6480 Points
+        *   Level 3 Stronghold Controlled at Game End: 720 Points
-        *   Holding Level 2 Stronghold at Half-time: 3780 Points
+        *   Level 2 Stronghold Controlled at Game End: 420 Points
-        *   Holding Level 1 Stronghold at Half-time: 1800 Points
+        *   Level 1 Stronghold Controlled at Game End: 200 Points
-5. **If there are no more Strongholds to capture for all alliances:**
+3. **Game End Conditions:**
+    * The game ends after the Second Half time limit expires (23 hours total game time).
+    * If all neutral Strongholds are captured and no further expansion is possible, the game may end early.
-    * the game is over, and the winning Alliance is determined by the total Summit Showdown Points accumulated throughout the game.
+    * The winning Alliance is determined by the total Summit Showdown Points accumulated throughout the game.

 ## VI.
 Map Structure